Founded in 1901

 Please be sure that you have completed the Consent to Treat Agreement online August 14, 2016.

 Holton-Arms School requires every student to have an annual physical examination and to submit the completed Holton-Arms Health Form to the school nurse, including changes or additions to the immunization record.
+All emergency contact information, consent to treat, and quick reference medical information, are to be completed online under re-enrollment/enrollment policies.
 As a reminder, Maryland State Law requires that all medication, both prescription and over the counter, be distributed through the school nurse's office, those forms are also included in the Health Form packet.
-If you have any questions regarding the Health Form or other school health policies, please contact Lori Herringa, R.N.
-(301-365-6002).

-5. Authorization to Administer Prescribed Medication: All students who will be taking prescription medication of any kind.
+* Authorization to Administer Prescribed Medication: All students who will be taking prescription medication of any kind, including over the counter medications.
+One form per medication must be completed.

 If you have any questions regarding the Health Form or other school health policies, please contact Lori Herringa, R.N.
 301.365.6002.